 Spinal tap (lumbar puncture), depending upon the type, stage, and location of the non-Hodgkin lymphoma

 Upper GI endoscopy

 MRI scans for a spinal or epidural lymphoma

 Testicular ultrasound to evaluate the opposite testicle for a testicular lymphoma primary site

 Tissue samples will be sent for testing to classify the type of non-Hodgkin lymphoma.

-These tests give important information that aid in determining the type of treatment for the type of non-Hodgkin lymphoma diagnosed.
-A stage will be designated to describe the extent of the lymphoma.
+These tests give important information that aid in determining the best treatment for the type of non-Hodgkin lymphoma diagnosed.
+A stage will be designated to describe the extent of the disease.

 What Are the Treatments for Non-Hodgkin Lymphoma?